moleculerjs/database/docs/README.md

 ```

 # Nested objects & arrays
-The document-based database engines handle nested objects & arrays generally.
-You can use them in the field definitions, as well.
+The document-based database engines generally handle nested objects & arrays.
+You can also use them in the field definitions.
 The definition is similar to [Fastest Validator nested object schema](https://github.com/icebob/fastest-validator#object).

 ## Example for nested object field